-Scottish Adult Learning Partnership (SALP) - a voluntary organisation established to support and encourage people alienated from the traditional education system.
-SALP promotes lifelong learning, active citizenship, equality of opportunity and social inclusion.
-SALP is also closely linked to all major educational strategies and community learning plans.
+Scotland's Learning Partnership (SLP) - brings together the interests of learners and providers in Scotland, and works to develop equality in the relationship.
+SLP promotes lifelong learning, active citizenship, equality of opportunity and social inclusion.
+SLP is also closely linked to all major educational strategies and community learning plans.

-Workers Educational Association Scotland (WEA) - the Scottish section of the Workers Educational Association
+Workers Educational Association Scotland (WEA) - the Lothian section of the Workers Educational Association Scotland.